 The most difficulty lies in document parsing.
 As we introduced in previous slides, comparing to web pages, PDFs are hard to parse.
 But this has been tackled by the PDFlux tool.
 So, we build an intelligent search engine for work upon a huge amount of professional documents.

 Here we show a demo for you.
 For example, we search for the profit prediction of BYD.
-BYD is the company name from Citic Securities.
+BYD is the company name from CITIC Securities.
 The result page shows a list of PDF files for you, each with some snippets.
 Since the profit prediction is usually a table, we click this snippet.
 And then the search engine will directly show you the table inside the document.